aleph0io/aws-lambda-java-base-images/README.md

     CMD [ "com.sigpwned.lambda.hello.HelloLambda::handleRequest" ]

+## Testing Lambda Functions Locally

+The [Lambda RIE](https://github.com/aws/aws-lambda-runtime-interface-emulator) is not currently built into these lambda base images, so to test your lambda function implementations locally, you will need to [use the standalone RIE server](https://docs.aws.amazon.com/lambda/latest/dg/images-test.html#images-test-add).

 ## Known Issues and Future Plans

 * This image is in no way optimized for cold start time, size, etc. PRs welcome!